yakovmanshin/YMFF/README.md

 </details>

 ## Usage
-Here’s the most basic way to use YMFF:
+Here’s how you declare feature flags with YMFF:

 ```swift
 import YMFF